 Carl Schrader asked whether the utilities would absolutely have to be relocated, or could they be left in place?
 Would they require road access?
 Stewart and Russ noted that this needed to be determined on a case-by-case basis, and gave a couple of examples (referring to the conceptual mitigation drawings) of where the utilities would probably need to be relocated.
 As one example, on Sheet 14 the utilities could probably stay on the same alignment, but then they would need to be run underneath the creek, if the culvert was pulled out.
 Neil indicated that assuming the utilities are on top of the existing culvert he was thinking a box culvert (using the minimum width needed for utility corridor access) might work well in this situation.
-Stewart and Russ noted again that each mitigation site will have to be evaluated on a case-by-case basis to determine the feasibility of leaving the utilities in place.
-If utilities have to be relocated, some of these mitigation concepts will not be feasible, from a cost perspective.
+Stewart and Russ noted again that each mitigation site will have to be relocated, some of these mitigation concepts will not be feasible, from a cost perspective.